AdguardTeam/KnowledgeBase/docs/adguard-for-android/solving-problems/low-level-settings.md

 `pref.dns.fallback`

 Here you can specify a fallback DNS resolver that will be used when the configured server is not available.
 If not specified, the system default DNS is used as a fallback.
-A string “none” means no fallback at all.
+A string "none" means no fallback at all.

 `pref.dns.fallback.domains`